 Do any of the following sound like you?

-- You feel a burning need to make a difference, to share your love of yoga.
-Yoga has made such a great impact on your life, you’re bursting to share it with others.
+- You feel a burning need to make a difference and share your love of yoga.
+Yoga has made such a great impact on your life, and you’re bursting to share it with others.

 - You know you want to make the shift to a fulfilling career as a yoga teacher.
 You want to learn to teach authentic yoga.

-- You feel the need to deepen your practice but you are not sure you want to be a teacher.
+- You feel the need to deepen your practice but you’re not sure you want to be a teacher.

-- You’ve already completed other teacher training but you’d like to study yoga and receive more mentoring.
+- You’ve already completed other yoga teacher training, but you’d like to study yoga further and receive more mentoring.

-In our teacher training program, trainees are required to attend regular Tamara Yoga classes as well as Teacher Training lectures.
-During our yoga instructor training course, this intense practice in yogic techniques of asana, pranayama, mantra and meditation will deepen your own practice, accelerates your development and facilitates your ability to transmit yoga.
-You will learn keys to happiness.
+In our Teacher Training program in Perth, trainees are required to attend regular Tamara Yoga classes as well as Teacher Training lectures.
+During our yoga instructor training course, this intense practice in yogic techniques of asana, pranayama, mantra and meditation will deepen your own practice, accelerate your development and facilitate your ability to transmit yoga.
+You’ll learn the keys to happiness.

-We know that being a professional yoga teacher is to live an inspired and inspiring life.
+We know that training and being a professional yoga teacher is to live an inspired and inspiring life.
 Being a yoga teacher, in whatever way is meaningful to you, is to live a life consistent with your values.
 It means you contribute to peace and happiness in the world and if you choose to go on to teach, going to work will never seem like ‘work’ again.

-The Tamara Yoga Teacher Training Level 1 programme is offered in three forms so you can choose the timing that works best for you.
+The Tamara Yoga Teacher Training (TYTT) Level 1 program in Perth is offered in two formats so you can decide which works best for you.
 Choose between:

 Q: I love yoga and would really like to learn more, but I don’t want to be a yoga teacher or change my current job.
 Can I still attend your teacher training even if I don’t want to be a yoga teacher?

-A: That’s one of the great benefits of the Teacher Training being in stages.
-Whether one year at a time or one module at a time you get to ‘try’ it out without having to fully commit in advance to the complete training.
-Also the structure of the courses will give you time to develop as a teacher.
-And, do take comfort; the best teachers didn’t start as inspiring as they are now.
-They too had to start at the beginning.
+A: That’s one of the great benefits of our yoga instructor course being conducted in stages.
+Whether it’s one year at a time or one module at a time, you get to try it out without having to fully commit in advance to the complete training.
+As well as that, the structure of the courses will give you time to develop as a teacher – and do take comfort; the best teachers didn’t start as inspiring as they are now.
+They too had to start from the beginning.

 Q: I love yoga and would so love to teach it, but my own yoga practice isn’t really that great.
 I feel like there is so much more I need to learn before I can be a teacher.

 A: That’s actually a wonderful sentiment.
 The best teachers know there is always more to learn.
-Keep in mind that there are many possible students, of all ages, shapes and abilities, so who you become as a teacher will be just right for the right students.
-We don’t believe students want cookie-cutter teachers or in a one size fits all approach.
-An important part of the ethos at Tamara Yoga is learning how to personalize the teaching for each student.
-Something else you might like to know – your own practice is very likely to develop exponentially over the period of your training.
+Keep in mind that there are many possible students of all ages, shapes and abilities, so who you become as a teacher will be just right for the right students.
+We don’t believe students want cookie-cutter teachers or a ‘one size fits all’ approach.
+An important part of the ethos at Tamara Yoga is learning how to personalise the teaching for each student.
+Something else you might like to know is that your own practice is very likely to develop exponentially over the period of your yoga instructor training.
 That is what we’ve seen again and again with previous teacher trainees.

-Q: With your intensive modules, why is the 200 hour training in 2 parts, unlike some other trainings that have the 200 hours in one course, and the 350hr training in 3 parts?
+Q: With your intensive modules, why is your 350-hour training in 2 parts, unlike some other trainings that have the 200 hours in one course?
 I like the idea of getting it all done at once.

-At Tamara Yoga, for years, we have been training successful teachers that students love, so we understand it takes practice to develop confidence, and that practice takes time.
+At Tamara Yoga in Perth, we have been training successful teachers for years that students love, so we understand that it takes practice to develop confidence, and that practice takes time.
 We understand that trainees’ questions develop as they progress in their teaching and therefore real ongoing mentorship is important.
 And that takes time too.

 For several years, Tamara Yoga Teacher Training has been conducted over two years during the week and on weekends.
 We understand that while this is an ideal way to learn, such a timetable is not viable for many full-time workers and people living in the country.
-We recognized the need to complement our 2-year TYTT programme with intensive residential trainings.
+We recognised the need to complement our 2-year TYTT program with intensive trainings.

-We knew there had to be a better way than squeezing the whole training into one course, so we have placed our training in modules with ample time between for processing the teachings, and time to complete assignments for the love of it- not because there’s a big rush just to hand something in.
+We knew there had to be a better way than squeezing the whole training into one course, so we have placed our intensive training in modules with ample time in between for processing the teachings.
+This also leaves time to complete assignments for the love of it, not because there’s a big rush just to hand something in.

-Important for you to know – Yoga Australia, the national registry of Yoga Teachers – does NOT recognize short courses held in 1 month as being sufficient to meet the minimum standards to register as a Yoga Teacher.
-The Tamara Yoga Teacher Training complete intensive programme DOES meet the standards required by Yoga Australia.
+Yoga Australia, the national registry of Yoga Teachers, does NOT recognise short courses held in 1 month as being sufficient to meet the minimum standards to register as a Level 1 Yoga Teacher.
+However, the Tamara Yoga Teacher Training complete intensive program in Perth DOES meet the standards required by Yoga Australia.

-Q: What if I want to do the 200-hour training course but I’m not sure yet whether I’ll be able to be at the Margaret River module in October?
-Do I have to do the next one by then?
+Q: What if I want to do one of the modules but I’m not sure yet whether I’ll be able to be at the next year’s one?
+Do I have to do the next one by the following year?

-A: The TYTT 200 course offers great flexibility.
-You can attend the next module another time that module is offered, or possibly join into another Tamara Yoga Teacher Training.
+A: The TYTT Intensive course in Perth offers great flexibility.
+You can attend the next module the next time that module is offered, or possibly join in with another Tamara Yoga Teacher Training course.

-Importantly, provided you successfully pass all the requirements of that module you will receive a recognised Tamara Yoga certificate of attendance from the course you attended.
+Provided that you successfully pass all the requirements of that module, you will receive a recognised Tamara Yoga certificate of attendance from the module you attended.

-Q: I have completed other trainings but I don’t feel prepared to teach, and I’ve heard really good things about Tamara Yoga Teacher Training, so I would like to do yours.
+Q: I have completed other trainings but I don’t feel prepared to teach.
+I’ve heard really good things about Tamara Yoga Teacher Training, so I would like to register for this yoga instructor course.
 However, I don’t want to ‘repeat’ what I’ve already learned.

-If you’ve already completed a teacher training programme but you’re still drawn to this one, we welcome you to apply.
+If you’ve already completed a Teacher Training program but you’re still drawn to our yoga instructor course in Perth, we welcome you to apply.
 Simply get in touch with Tamara Yoga today.